 For more information about the advantages, qualifying credentials and application process for TISE Sustainable, please visit: TISE Sustainable

 Novelis, the world’s largest recycler of aluminium, listed green bonds on The International Stock Exchange (TISE) in April 2021.

-Novelis Sheet Ingot GmbH, an indirect wholly-owned subsidiary of Novelis Inc., had €500 million 3.375% Senior Notes due April 15, 2029 admitted to TISE’s green market segment, TISE GREEN.
+Novelis Sheet Ingot GmbH, an indirect wholly-owned subsidiary of Novelis Inc., has €500 million 3.375% Senior Notes due April 15, 2029 admitted to TISE’s sustainable market segment, TISE Sustainable.